therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

  * It must be able to own all types owned by value types it directly stores.

 If a type does not have an `@owns` attribute it can own any type, whether they are annotated or not.

+If a private or internal type is used by a class it will need to be included in the ownership attribute, however it may be excluded from the public interface.
+In this case other public types that it in turn owns may be used in its place.

 ### Example Structures
 In these examples the notation `A → B` means that A can hold a reference to B.